orchestral/docs/src/components/debug/index.md

 ---

-Debug Component is commandline profiling package for Laravel 4, It was based from Laravel 4.1 commandline profiling tool which was merged with `php artisan tail`.
+Debug Component is commandline profiling package for Laravel, It was based from Laravel 4.1 commandline profiling tool which was merged with `php artisan tail`.

 ## Table of Content {#toc}